Conditions in CIE

 In November 2022, the Supervising Judges of the CIE of Aluche (Madrid) agreed on a set of measures to improve the health assistance provided to inmates, such as allowing the use of the infirmary also during the night, the provision of psychological assistance and the digital health record.
 Such judicial decision obliges the Directorate-General of the Police, who oversees the CIE’s management, to improve these aspects.[17]

-A report published by the University of Seville and the Jesuit Migrants Service in January 2024 warned that CIEs are spaces where migrants face a high risk of developing or aggravating their mental health conditions.
+A report published by the University of Seville and the Jesuit Migrants Service in January 2024 warned that CIEs were spaces where migrants face a high risk of developing or aggravating their mental health conditions.
 The study underlined that 70% of the persons interviewed showed symptoms of anxiety and depression.
-[43]
+[18]

 Conditions in police stations